 We lived in London for 2.5 years, and thoroughly enjoyed our experience there – probably because we got to experience it through our young kids eyes.
-London is one of the most family friendly places we’ve seen, with an abundance of free museums, parks, and constant activities throughout the city.
+London with toddlers and babies is one of the most family friendly places we’ve seen, with an abundance of free museums, parks, and constant activities throughout the city.
 Below is a list of our key-take aways.
 Reminder that most of our experiences were in West London and pertain to 0-3-year-old children.

 Transportation within London